This post may contain affiliate links. Please read my disclosure and privacy policy.

 Here’s what you’ll need:

 • Cashews.
-Use cashews that are not salted or roasted for the most neutral flavor.
+This recipe calls for cashews that are not salted or roasted for the most neutral flavor.
 If you don’t have a high-speed blender, soak the ingredients in boiled water for 10 minutes before blending to help them break down more easily.

 • Nutritional Yeast.
 Also called “nooch” in the vegan world, these flakes add a cheesy flavor to the sauce without using dairy.
 There is nothing else quite like this ingredient, but in a pinch, you could substitute it with a small amount of white miso, which also has a cheesy flavor.